bzdiop/bzdiop.github.io/_pages/about.md

 I am a PhD candidate at the [Department of Economics of the University of Oxford](https://www.economics.ox.ac.uk/#/).

 My research is in applied microeconomics, with a focus on health and migrations.
-I am interested in understanding the factors --- frictions and preferences -- that influence individuals decisions to relocate within a country.
+I am interested in understanding the factors --- frictions and preferences -- that influence individuals' decision to relocate within a country.

-At the University of Oxford, I am also a teaching assistant for the Quantitative Methods course of the [MSc. in Economics for Development](https://www.economics.ox.ac.uk/m.sc.-in-economics-for-development#collapse2101516).
+At the University of Oxford, I am also a teaching assistant for the Quantitative Methods course of the [MSc. in Economics for Development](https://www.economics.ox.ac.uk/m.sc.-in-economics-for-development#collapse2101516), and I am co-organizing conferences on [machine learning and economic inequality](https://maxkasy.github.io/home/ML_inequality_conference/), hosted by Professor [Maximilian Kasy](https://maxkasy.github.io/home/).

 Prior to starting my PhD, I was a staff researcher at the [University of Chicago Crime Lab and Urban Labs](https://urbanlabs.uchicago.edu/labs/crime), and previously at [gui2de](https://gui2de.georgetown.edu/#).